-A couple of things to note when pairing a shoe with orthoses.
+There are a couple of points worth knowing when pairing a shoe with orthoses.
 With the rare exception, most stock insoles provided with running shoes do not have a heel drop.
-The thickness is the same throughout the length of the insole.
+In plain English, the insole thickness doesn’t change throughout its length.

 The same thing can’t be said of custom or aftermarket insoles.
 Many inserts have a higher heel, thus adding thickness to the overall rearfoot stack and altering the heel-to-toe drop.

-An insert has a greater effect on the collar fit, so you should utilize the last row of lacing – also called heel-lock lacing – for an optimal upper fit.
+An insert has a greater effect on the collar fit, so you should utilize the last row – also called heel-lock lacing or runner’s loop – for an optimal fit.